Tony is a writer and photographer who lives in Pretoria, South Africa.

-According to the Concise Oxford English Dictionary (Revised Edition 2006) jazz is "a type of music of Black American origin characterised by improvisation, syncopation, and a regular rhythm, and typically played on brass and woodwind instruments" and the origin of the word itself is given as "early 20th Century: of unknown origin."
+According to the Concise Oxford English Dictionary (Revised Edition 2006) jazz is "a type of music of Black American origin characterised by improvisation, syncopation, and a regular rhythm, and typically played on brass and woodwind instruments."
+The origin of the word itself is given as "early 20th Century: of unknown origin."

 The music commonly referred to as "jazz" has a range and diversity, a richness and beauty, that is totally belied by such a bland definition.
 At the same time, I understand the difficulty faced by the writers of the esteemed dictionary.

 How on earth does one encompass within a few words, in the form of a lasting definition, a musical tradition and experience that encompasses the sounds of Jelly Roll Morton and Cecil Taylor, Bix Beiderbecke and Don Cherry, Coleman Hawkins and Ornette Coleman, Sidney Bechet and Steve Lacy, Johnny St Cyr and Pat Metheny, and countless others at the various extremes and points in between that constitute the territory of jazz?

 As to the origin of the word itself, that is also a matter of considerable controversy.
 Many musicians commonly associated with the music actually dislike the word "jazz" because it had unsavoury sexual connotations in the early 20th century.
 Among the musicians who did not like the word were Duke Ellington and Charles Mingus.

-In a detailed study of the origin of the word, Dutch musician and language expert Bob Rigter argues that the word comes from the French word "chasse" which he says is likely given the French Creole culture of the city where jazz originated, New Orleans.
+In his essay, "The Etymology of the Word 'Jazz,'" Dutch musician and language expert Bob Rigter argues that the word comes from the French word "chasse," meaning "to hunt."
+He says this is likely given the French Creole culture of the city in which jazz originated: New Orleans.

 The Sound of the Skipped Heartbeat

 Perhaps John Fordham in his masterly 1993 book, entitled simply Jazz, captures the nature and spirit of the genre with his simple sentence: "It is the sound of the skipped heartbeat, the caught breath, the sudden smile."

 There is one word which appears in both of these descriptions or attempts at definition of jazz, that appeals to me as saying something meaningful about the music, and that is the word "sound".